-As with any condition, knowledge is not only empowering, but will help you cope with your epilepsy or psychogenic non-epileptic seizures (PNES).
+As with any condition, knowledge is not only empowering, but will help you cope with your epilepsy or functional neurological symptoms.
 Below is a compilation of resources.
 Some are specific for Colorado, some are nation-wide.
 If you know of an organization, resource, blog you would like to add, please feel free to email the Rocky Mountain Center for Epilepsy and we will add your information.

 Colorado Epilepsy Resources

 The Epilepsy Foundation of Colorado is a non-profit organization leading the fight to stop seizures, find a cure and overcome the challenges created by epilepsy.
 The organization works to ensure that people with seizures are able to participate in all life experiences; to improve how people with epilepsy are perceived, accepted and valued in society; and to promote research for a cure.